Create a Kubernetes Cluster

 High Availability Control Plane

 Choose your control plane setup: The Control Plane is managing your Kubernetes cluster state and is the single point of failure for your cluster.
 If you need high availability, you can opt for a highly available control plane (3 instances).
+You can aslo add a Load Balancer in front of your Kubernetes API to distribute the traffic between the control plane instances.

 - Single Instance: Development and testing environments